 In Figures 1 and 2 and we provide evidence on the evolution of earnings and employment for both comparison and treatment groups by gender.
-Figure 1 graphs earnings (for those with positive earnings) by quarter relative to enrollment for both those who enroll in the Code Louisville Program and
+Figure 1 graphs earnings (for those with positive earnings) by quarter relative to enrollment for both those who enroll in the Code Louisville Program and the matched comparison group and Figure 2 plots the same information for our completers sample-individuals who complete at least one module-and their matched comparison group.
+In these figures we see that for both men and women earnings rise steadily

-Given that postsecondary education data is available for students enrolled after 2008, the data are skewed towards younger people.
+&lt;sup>17 Given that postsecondary education data are available only for students enrolled after 2008, the data are skewed towards younger people.
 The increased percentage in education by completers could suggest that completers are younger as opposed to more educated.
 We do not believe this is the case as the average age for both the enrolled and the completed treatment groups is 33.8 and the treatment groups should be similarly impacted by missing educational data.